Roof Rotting

 8. Upgrade to high-quality asphalt shingles or a metal roof.
 The better the quality of your home’s roofing materials, the less risk of water reaching those components or seeping through to the rafters and joists underneath.

-If you suspect roof-rot, and you feel you’ve done everything possible to avoid it, call the home repair experts.
+If you suspect roof-rot or worse, rotten rafters, call the home repair experts.
 A rotted and damaged roof is serious business for the professionals at Elite Remodeling Services.
+We’ve been providing outstanding roofing services in Minnesota for over 20 years!
 Call us at (952) 646-2480, for a thorough roof inspection and any roof repair work you need.